OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 What Is the National Savings Certificate (NSC)?

 The National Savings Certificate (NSC) is a fixed-income investment scheme offered by the Government of India through post offices.
-It is one of the most popular tax-saving instruments under Section 80C of the Income Tax Act.
-With a 5-year lock-in period and a current interest rate of 7.7% per annum (compounded annually but paid at maturity), NSC provides a safe, government-guaranteed return that is higher than most bank fixed deposits.
+It is one of the most popular tax-saving instruments under Section 80C of the Income Tax Act, combining a government-guaranteed return with meaningful tax benefits.
+With a 5-year lock-in period and a current interest rate of 7.7% per annum (compounded annually but paid at maturity), NSC provides a safe, sovereign-backed return that exceeds what most bank fixed deposits offer for comparable tenures.

 Who Should Invest in NSC?